Growing Your Own Delicious Blueberries

 Boysenberries are a delicious type of ‘brambleberry’ with rich dark purple fruit with a sweet and slightly tart taste that resembles a combination of raspberries and blackberries.
 They’re rich in vitamins C and K, as well as being a good source of dietary fibre.

-Boysenberries (Rubus ursinus x idaeus) produce soft and juicy fruit in early to mid-Summer, which can be used in desserts, crumbles, cakes, ice cream and drinks as well as turned into richly coloured jams.
-Of course, they’re also delectable fresh, and you might find that not many berries make it back into the house.
-They are ideal for growing in backyards and make an extra special treat just for home gardeners, as they’re hard to find in supermarkets as the fruit don’t transport or store well.
+Boysenberries (Rubus ursinus x idaeus) produce soft, juicy fruit from early to mid-summer.
+The berries are amazing in desserts, crumbles, cakes, ice cream and drinks, with a special affinity for making rich-coloured jams.
+Of course, they’re also delectable fresh; you might find that not many berries make it into the house!
+They're ideal for growing in backyards, all the more so because they’re hard to find in supermarkets, as the fruit don’t transport or store well.

-Boysenberries prefer a slightly acidic, moist rich soil and perform best in a full sun position in cool to warm temperate zones.
-Growing on canes up to 2m tall, an added bonus of boysenberries is their pretty, white bee attracting flowers in mid to late Spring.
+Boysenberries prefer a slightly acidic, moist, rich soil and perform best in a full sun position, in cool to warm temperate zones.
+Growing on canes up to 2m tall, an boysenberries produce pretty, white bee attracting flowers in mid to late spring.

-Bare rooted boysenberry canes are often planted while they’re dormant during Winter, however potted plants are also available at other times of the year.
-Before planting, improve the soil with a concentrated source of rich organic matter like Yates Thrive Natural Blood Bone with Seaweed and then reapply around the root zone every 8 weeks from Spring to early Autumn to promote lots of healthy cane growth, a strong root system and encourage masses of plump, juicy berries.
+Bare rooted boysenberry canes are usually planted while they’re dormant (during winter), but potted plants are also available at other times of the year.
+Before planting, improve the soil with a concentrated source of rich organic matter like Yates Thrive Natural Blood Bone with Seaweed and then reapply around the root zone every 8 weeks from spring to early autumn.
+This promotes lots of healthy cane growth, a strong root system and encourages masses of plump, juicy berries.

 Fruit protection tip: birds will enjoy boysenberries just as much as you, so some bird netting may be required to protect your developing crop.